capstoneJPM4/spug/README.md

 ## Usage

-our project is used sequentially with `data pipeline`, `datasets`, `modeling`, ...

-to run the entire project once, you may run following the steps in the `notebooks`:
+You may refer the steps in `notebooks` to use the project